 There’s no doubt Will Davenport (played by Tom Brittney) is devoted to serving his parish — but even a crime-fighting clergyman needs a holiday.

-So, as ITV’s popular period drama Grantcheter returns for a sixth outing on Friday September 3, the motorcycle-riding reverend, also with pals DI Geordie (Robson Green) and Cathy Keating (Kacey Ainsworth), curate Leonard Finch (Al Weaver) and housekeeper Mrs Chapman (Tessa Peake-Jones), is checking in to a resort for some R&R. However trouble is not far behind them.
+So, as the popular period crime drama Grantchester returns for a sixth outing, the motorcycle-riding reverend, along with pals DI Geordie (Robson Green) and Cathy Keating (Kacey Ainsworth), curate Leonard Finch (Al Weaver) and housekeeper Mrs Chapman (Tessa Peake-Jones), is checking in to a resort for some R&R. However trouble is not far behind.

 Here, leading man Tom, 30, tells us more...